cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 ## A Superpower Beyond Academia

 After my PhD, I started working as a software developer.
-Working in a large organization helped me to understand better the motto "data driven decisions."
+Being at a large organization helped me to understand better the motto "data driven decisions."
-Again, EDA is one of the most important skills to understand data and hence take decisions.
+Again, EDA is one of the most important skills to understand data relationships and hence take decisions.
-It turns out that my academic skills are great to impress managers, to better support my arguments with data, or simply to describe problems under the basis of facts.
+It turns out that my academic skills are great to stand out, to better support my arguments with data, or simply to describe problems under the basis of facts.
 This not only makes me more effective at work, also makes my ideas more convincing, so it resonates with my colleagues and managers.
-It's an advantage.a
-After all, what could you argue against a well-done [Wilcoxon's Signed-Rank Test](https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test?wprov=srpw1_0)?
+EDA is both a tool and an asset.

 <aside class="quote">
     <em>“Ideas backed by data are more convincing, which makes them more likely to catch the attention of decision-makers.”</em>